nalivayev/florentine_abbot/README.md

 pip install .
 ```

-This will install all required dependencies and make the `florentine-abbot` CLI command available in your system.
+This will install all required dependencies and make the `scan-batcher` CLI command available in your system.

 > **Note:**
 > It is recommended to use a [virtual environment](https://docs.python.org/3/library/venv.html) for installation and development.